 Business Credit Cards

-Other Types Of Credit Cards
+Other Types of Credit Cards

-There are a few more types of credit cards, as well.
+There are a few more types of credit cards as well.

 Student Credit Cards work very similarly to starter credit cards.
 They are available to those with little to no credit history as long as they can provide proof of income and enrollment in a qualified college degree program.
-Student cards may have features like rewards for academic performance, lower interest rates, and longer introductory bonuses.
+Student cards may have features like rewards for academic performance, lower interest rates, and longer introductory offers.

 Gas Credit Cards are credit cards that are usually only available for fuel purchases and are provided by gas stations and convenience stores.
 These often have no annual fees and provide you with rewards like discounts on gas or cash back on your fuel purchases.
-So, these are technically a type of rewards card, you are just more limited on where you’re able to use it.
+So, these are technically a type of rewards card, but you are just more limited on where you’re able to use them.